NaomiProject/naomi-docs/introduction.md

 ## Getting Started
+To gain some overall understanding of Naomi a top down view of how it works can be found in the section [Architecture Overview](#Architecture Overview)
 Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
 You can find specific installation instructions for these and other platforms in the [Installation Guide](./installation/).
 Many people find that the simplest way to experiment with Naomi is to get a [Raspberry Pi](https://raspberrypi.org) and install [Naobian](./installation/naobian.html) - the "hassle-free Naomi setup".